LoopKit/loopdocs/docs/faqs/update-faqs.md

 Regardless of the build method, always check your *Apple* Developer Account status.

 *Apple* updates its License Agreement for the Developer Program frequently.
-You need to log in to your [developer account](https://developer.apple.com/account/){: target="_blank" } to manually check if there is a new agreement to accept.
+You need to log in to your [developer account](https://developer.apple.com/account/) to manually check if there is a new agreement to accept.
 If you see a big red or orange banner across the top of your Developer Account announcing a new license agreement like shown below...please read and accept it before building Loop.

 ![Screenshot: Account - Apple Developer](../build/img/license.png)